 Fearless Journalism At All Levels

 The Philip Merrill College of Journalism is one of the world’s leading journalism schools, with a distinguished faculty dedicated to enhancing the news industry and training the next generation of fearless journalists in a state-of-the-art facility near the nation’s capital.
-In 2016, USA Today College (with College Factual) ranks Merrill College #6 in top journalism schools in the U.S.
+In 2016, USA Today College (with College Factual) ranked Merrill College the No. 6 journalism school in the U.S.

 - Merrill College educates students at the undergraduate, master’s and doctoral levels within a liberal arts context, preparing them for careers in journalism, media, research, teaching and related fields.